Frequently asked questions (FAQs)

 I’m divorced.
 How do I remove my ex-spouse from my coverage?

-To remove your ex-spouse from your coverage, you must complete a MetLife cancellation of optional life insurance form - employee and mail it to MetLife.
+To remove your ex-spouse from your coverage, you must complete a cancellation form and mail it to MetLife.
 You can submit it to the address on the bottom of the form.

 - Your spouse or state-registered domestic partner.

 - Instead of making payment to any of the above, MetLife may pay your estate.
 Any payment made in good faith will discharge their liability to the extent of such payment.
 If a beneficiary or a payee is a minor or incompetent to receive payment, they will pay that person's guardian.